-With rules and regs changing faster than you can book a cheap flight, holidays abroad are by no means a sure thing at the moment.
+With the lockdown lifting plan laid out but the dates not guaranteed just yet, holidays abroad are by no means a sure thing at the moment.
 Not only do we have some beautiful beaches in the UK, we’ve got lots of seaside towns that are perfect for a summer staycay.
 Who needs Spain anyway?

 Deal, which is on the Kent coast between Sandwich, is super laid back and friendly and has enough little restaurants, pubs and delis to keep Londoners happy – The Ship Inn and The Rose are both great places to stop for a pint, and you can refuel on scotch eggs, sausage rolls and flat whites at Hut 55 on the beach.
 You’ve got to have fish and chips when you’re at the seaside so join the queue of locals at Sea View and take your supper to eat on the beach as the sun goes down.